 The appellate court found nothing to indicate that the default provision in the contract between Seller and Buyer was not mutual, unequivocal and reasonable.
 The appellate court determined that the liquidated damages provision was enforceable.

 In accordance with the terms of the default provision, the appellate court ruled that Seller was permitted to retain (and re-sell) the machine and keep the monies that Buyer had paid, but that the trial court’s award of the $21,255 in additional damages was improper.
-In addition to reversing the $21,255 damages award, the appellate court reversed the trial court’s award of mediation/arbitration fees to Seller because Seller “sued for damages to which it was not entitled.”
-So, by filing the lawsuit and incurring mediation/arbitration fees at both the trial and appellate levels, Seller eroded the success that its contract had provided.
+In addition to reversing the $21,255 damages award, the appellate court reversed the trial court’s award of attorneys fees to Seller because Seller “sued for damages to which it was not entitled.”
+So, by filing the lawsuit and incurring attorneys fees at both the trial and appellate levels, Seller eroded the success that its contract had provided.